Hifumi Abe

-Abe rose to prominence after becoming Youth Olympic champion in 2014.
-He won the Tokyo Grand Slam later that year, at just 17-years-old, beating then-World Champion Masashi Ebinuma.
-He was the silver medalist at the junior World Championships in Fort Lauderdale.
+Hifumi Abe (阿部 一二三, Abe Hifumi) is a Japanese judoka who competes in the Men's half-lightweight (66 kg) division.
+He won two consecutive gold medals in the Men's 66 kg competition at the 2020 and 2024 Summer Olympics, as well as two silver medals in a row with the Japanese team in those games' judo mixed team events.
+He is also a four-time world champion, having won the gold medal in his weight category at the World Judo Championships in 2017, 2018, 2022, and 2023.

-Abe is the current national half-lightweight champion at the All-Japan Judo Championships and won the gold medal in the 66 kg competition at the 2020 Olympics held in Tokyo, Japan.
+Abe rose to prominence after becoming Youth Olympic champion in August 2014; an achievement followed by a silver medal in October at the World Juniors Championships in Fort Lauderdale.
+He subsequently won his first IJF senior competition, the Tokyo Grand Slam, in December 2014, at just 17 years old, unexpectedly beating the reigning world champion of his weight category and favorite, Masashi Ebinuma, in the semi-final.

 Early life

 Abe began training judo in 2003, at the age of 6, in his hometown of Kōbe in Hyōgo prefecture.
 He began competing in elementary school.
 His father, Koji, is a firefighter at the Kobe City Fire Department.
 He was often thrown by Nami Nabekura when they were in elementary school.
 He said, "such an experience made me what I am".
 His name in kanji reads, "one, two, three".

 Abe won his first national tournament while attending Kobe Ikuta junior high school, winning in the under 55 kg category.
 He then embarked on his junior career while attending Shinko Gakuen Shinko high school.
 While still a high school student, he had won the national Inter-High School championships multiple times.
 He graduated in 2016.
-Abe is presently training at the Nittadai.
+Abe is presently training at the Nittaidai.
 He has been coached by Atsushi Nobukawa since elementary school.

-His sister, Uta Abe, is the youngest circuit winner in IJF history.
+His younger sister, Uta Abe, is also a highly accomplished judoka who competes in the Women's 52 kg division.
+An Olympic gold medalist (2020) and five-time world champion in her weight category, she is the youngest IJF senior competition winner in history, having won her first senior gold medal, aged just 16, at the 2017 Judo Grand Prix Düsseldorf.